maxiboom1/GPI_BOX_ESP_IDF/README.md

 ## Overview

 The GPIO Box is an ESP32-based device designed to monitor 8 GPIO input pins (GPI-1 to GPI-8) and send their state changes as structured JSON messages via user-configurable communication interfaces: Serial, TCP, and HTTP.
 It supports 8 GPIO output pins (GPO-1 to GPO-8) reserved for future remote triggering.
-A minimal web-based configuration page allows users to set device behavior, communication modes, and security options, with all configurations stored persistently in EEPROM.
+A minimal web-based configuration page allows users to set device behavior, communication modes, and security options, with all configurations stored persistently in NVR.
 The device includes a reset button to restore factory defaults, ensuring robust operation and ease of recovery.

 ## General Purpose